-Natalya BELITSER, Professor, is currently Expert/Researcher at the Pylyp Orlyk Institute for Democracy.
+Natalya BELITSER, Professor, Expert/Researcher at the Pylyp Orlyk Institute for Democracy.
 Her area of expertise includes issues of interethnic relations, minorities and indigenous peoples’ rights, ethnopolitical conflict prevention, and human security.
 She is author of a number of publications on Crimea, post-Soviet “frozen conflicts” and related issues, contributor to collective monographs as, e.g., “Interethnic Relations, Minority Rights and Security Concerns: A Four-Countries Perspective (Hungary – Moldova – Romania – Ukraine)”, 2008; “Effective Institutional Responses for Combating Intolerance and Extremism in the Black Sea Region”, 2009.
 She is a member of a number of professional networks, including Civic Expert Council (Ukraine), Black Sea Peacebuilding Network, Eastern Europe/GPPAC, East European Security Research Initiative et al.

 Zuzana NOVAKOVA, Visiting Researcher at Jean Monnet Centre of Excellence at the Kyiv-Mohyla Academy.
 She is a junior researcher at International Institute of Social Studies in the Hague and works for the European Political Science Review journal published by Cambridge University Press.
 She was a Program Executive at the European Policy Centre (EPC) in Brussels and worked with the Centre for the Research of Ethnicity and Culture in Bratislava.
 She remains a FutureLab Europe fellow in a programme convened by EPC.
 Her research focuses on policy responses to transitions in the “European neighbourhood”, EU external relations and Eastern partnership.